Questions and

 with separating air and producing purified products plus many other costs

-The higher your average hourly demand, and the more constant your demand level, the more likely it is that on onsite gas supply can save you a significant amount of money.
-Here are some Guidelines for determining how likely it is that you can benefit from switching to, or starting out with, on-site gas production:
+The higher your average hourly demand, and the more constant your demand level, the more likely it is that an onsite gas production and supply system will provide significant savings versus using only vaporized liquid products.
+Here are some quick Guidelines for determining how likely it is that you can benefit from switching to, or starting out with, on-site gas production:

 |